jkarjala/starmines-tng/README.md

-# StarMines: The Next Generation (SM:TNG)
+# StarMines: The Next Generation

 StarMines is a space shooter inspired by old classics like Asteroids and Omega Race.

-The SM:TNG is the [StarMines for Java](http://jpkware.com/smj/StarMines.html) rebooted using the HTML5 technology and modern tools.
+The SM:TNG is the [StarMines for Java](http://jpkware.com/smj/StarMines.html) rebooted using the HTML5 technology and modern tools like Scala.js.

 You can play the game at [smtng.jpkware.com](https://smtng.jpkware.com/).